Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 1

-This command will show only the control plane node and it will be shown as NotReady.
+This command will show only the control plane node and be shown as NotReady.
 This is because the Pod network is not ready.
 You can now install the Pod network addon.

 Installing Calico